Consumer Tax Incentives

 Home Shell: Insulation, Windows, Sealing

 What is the tax credit for existing homes?

 Existing homes are eligible for a tax credit for a series of efficiency measures that pertain to the home envelope.
-The credit can amount to as much as 10% of the costs for new, energy-efficient new central air conditioners, heat pumps, and water heaters in existing homes.
+The credit can amount to as much as 10% of the costs for a number of efficiency improvements, including increasing home insulation, replacing windows and doors, and sealing cracks in the building envelope of existing homes.
 The credit is capped at $200-500, varying with the type of equipment installed.
 This applies to any purchases made in 2012 and 2013.